-To make the corpus semantically transparent, we designed a XML annotation scheme [18] that pairs each corpus description with a representation of the domain in which the description was produced (see Figure 1(a)).
+The XML annotation scheme (van der Sluis et al., 2006) pairs each corpus description with a representation of the domain in which it was produced (see Figure 1(a)).
 In order to match the descriptions produced by the participants in the study with the domain representations, the entities in the people domain are represented with 9 attribute tags in total.
-Six of them, HAS-GLASSES, HASBEARD, HASHAIR, HASSHIRT, HASTIE, HASSUIT have a boolean value.
+Six of them, HASGLASSES, HASBEARD, HASHAIR, HASSHIRT, HASTIE, HASSUIT have a boolean value.
 The other four attributes have nominal values: the attribute TYPE has values person or other, the attribute AGE has value old or young, HAIRCOLOUR has values dark, light or other, and finally ORIENTATION, which captures the gaze direction of a photographed man, has three possible values frontward, leftward or rightward.
 If a part of a description could not be resolved against the domain representation, it was enclosed in an OTHER attribute tag with the value other for name.
 This was necessary in 62 descriptions (18.2%), a figure which is much larger than that obtained in the simpler furniture domain, in which only 3.3% of descriptions contain OTHER tags.

 Figure 1(b) shows the annotation of a plural description in the people domain.
 ATTRIBUTE tags enclose segments of a description corresponding to properties, with name and value attributes which constitute a semantic representation compatible with the domain, abstracting away from lexical variation.
 For example, in Figure 1(b), the expression with black facial hair is tagged as HASBEARD, with the value 1.
 Note that HASBEARD encloses the HAIRCOLOUR tag used for black.
-The DESCRIPTION tag in Figure 1(b), permits the automatic compilation of a logical form from a human-authored description.
+The DESCRIP-TION tag in Figure 1(b), permits the automatic compilation of a logical form from a human-authored description.
 Figure 1(b) is a plural description enclosing two singular ones.
-Correspondingly, the logical form of each embedded description is a conjunction of attributes, while the two sibling descriptions are disjoined, as shown in (2).2
+Correspondingly, the logical form of each embedded description is a conjunction of attributes, while the two sibling descriptions are disjoined, as shown in $(2)^3$.

-$\begin{array}{l} ([Age: old] \land [type: person] \land \\ [Orientation: frontward]) \lor ([hasBeard: 1] \land \\ [hairColour: dark] \land [type: person]) \end{array}$ (2)
+(2) ([Age: old] ∧ [type: person] ∧

+[Orientation: frontward]) ∨ ([hasBeard: 1] ∧

+[hairColour: dark] ∧ [type: person])